mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 In this case you'll want to create a composite index on `Score` + `Id`, but make sure they're compatible with the order above. i.e You should make the index descending on `Score` and ascending on `Id` (or the opposite) for it to be effective.

+> **Note**
-**Note**: Refer to [this document](https://docs.microsoft.com/en-us/ef/core/modeling/indexes) on how to create indexes with EF Core.
+> Refer to [this document](https://docs.microsoft.com/en-us/ef/core/modeling/indexes) on how to create indexes with EF Core.
 Note that support for specifying sort order in a composite index was introduced in EF Core 7.0.

 ## Benchmarks